buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Wish is the mightiest spell a mortal creature can cast.
 By simply speaking aloud and consuming gems held in your hand, you can alter the very foundations of reality to suit your needs.

 The basic use of this spell is to duplicate the effect of any other spell of level 8 or lower.
-You don't need to meet any of the requirements of the spell, including costly material components.
+You don' \*\*t need to meet any of the requirements of the spell, including costly material components.
 The spell simply takes effect.

 Alternatively, you can create one of the following effects of your choice:

-- You create an object worth up to 25,000 gp that isn't a magic item.
+- You create an object worth up to 25,000 gp that isn' \*\*t a magic item.
 The object can be no more than 90 meters in any dimension, and it appears in an unoccupied space on the ground.
 - You allow up to twenty creatures that you can see to regain all Hit Points, and you end all effects on them described by the greater restoration spell.
 - You grant up to ten creatures that you can see resistance to a damage type of your choice for 8 hours.
 - You grant up to ten creatures that you can see immunity to a single spell or other magical effect for 8 hours.
-For instance, you could make yourself and all your companions immune to a lich's life drain attack.
+For instance, you could make yourself and all your companions immune to a lich' \*\*s life drain attack.
 - You undo any recent event by forcing a reroll of any roll made within the last round (including your last round).
 Reality reshapes itself to accommodate the new result.
 You can make the new roll have +2d6 or -2d6, and you can choose whether to use the original roll or the new roll.
 You might also be able to achieve something beyond the examples given above.

 State your wishes as precisely as possible to the Narrator.
 The Narrator has great latitude in ruling what occurs in such instances; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence, depending on how you worded the wish.
 The stress of casting this spell to produce any effect other than duplicating another spell weakens you.

 After enduring the stress, each time you cast a spell until you finish a long rest, you take 1d10 Void damage per level/2 of the spell cast.
-This damage can't be reduced or prevented in any way.
-Additionally, your Constitution drops to -3, if it isn't -3 or lower already, for 2d4 days.
+This damage can' \*\*t be reduced or prevented in any way.
+Additionally, your Constitution drops to -3, if it isn' \*\*t -3 or lower already, for 2d4 days.

 For each day that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.